rigofunc/NPOI.Extension/README.md

-The extensions for the NPOI, which provides IEnumerable&lt;T&gt; have save to and load from excel functionality.
+The extensions for the NPOI, which provides IEnumerable&lt;T&gt; have save to and load from excel functionalities.

 # Features
 - [x] Decouple the configuration from the POCO model by using `fluent api`.